cybensis/OutwardVR/README.md

 <!-- [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url] -->

 Currently this mod converts the standard third-person flatscreen Outward game to a first person VR experience with full 6DOF and motion control support.
+Now also supports third-person VR and gamepad support for a less intense experience.
 <br>

 ## <b>Installation</b>